I just sealed my new granite countertops and I'm experiencing a haze or a film on the surface.

 When testing tells you the stone does not need or even cannot be sealed, then don't do it!

-Now that you have the streaks, you'll have to strip the cured granite sealer residue from the surface.
+Now that you have the streaks, you'll have to try and remove the sealer residue from the surface.

 I don't know how to restore it to a shiny granite countertop.

-You cant see it when you look DOWN at it, only when you look at it from the side.
-Its a combination of streaks and now water stains or spots and glass rings too.
+You can't see it when you look DOWN at it, only when you look at it from the side.
+It's a combination of streaks and now water stains or spots and glass rings too.

-Well since you are not certain what has been done to this granite countertop, I can't be certain either, however, what you describe is classic granite sealer haze from improper sealing technique.
+Well, since you are not certain what has been done to this granite countertop, I can't be certain either, however, what you describe is classic granite sealer residue from improper sealing technique.

-If a sealer is applied on a granite countertop (or any type of natural stone) where the stone is too dense and already naturally stain-resistant, then all that will happen is the sealer will dry on the surface leaving a dull, streaky haze like you describe.
+If a sealer is applied on a granite countertop (or any type of natural stone) where the stone is too dense and already naturally stain-resistant, then all that will happen is the sealer will dry on the surface leaving a dull, blotchy, or streaky haze like you describe.

 This can also happen on a granite countertop that should be sealed, but the excess sealer was not removed properly and again it dried on the surface.

 I suspect this is what happened in your case.
-Unfortunately, removing the hazy cured granite sealer can be difficult.
-You'll likely have to use a potent and noxious solvent like methylene chloride.
+Unfortunately, removing the hazy cured sealer residue can be difficult.
+You'll likely have to use powerful solvent like methylene chloride to strip it off.

 Despite what you may read that sealing granite countertops must be done on all granite every year, it's not true.

-Many granites need a granite sealer applied, however, very few granite countertops will need annual resealing.
+Many granite colors need a sealer applied, however, very few granite countertops will need annual resealing.

-Used to be most varieties of black granite were nearly stain-proof and did not etch.
+Used to be that most varieties of black granite were nearly stain-proof and did not etch.

-Now, many black granite countertop slabs are dog stones that will etch or have been doctored with a coloring agent to make more black and this coloring will etch creating the "ghost spots" you describe.
+Now, many black granite countertop slabs are dog stones that will etch or have been doctored with a coloring agent to make them more black and this dye will etch creating the "ghost spots" you describe.

-In any case, you'll need to strip off whatever is on the surface using solvents.
+In any case, you'll need to remove whatever is on the surface using solvents.
 Try acetone or methylene chloride (found in paint strippers).

 If the MC doesn't work, then likely you have a a rare granite that etches but most likely it is a sealer residue or doctoring dye issue.